dsccommunity/DnsServerDsc/README.md

   * Valid values are: { None | Custom | Domain | Forest | Legacy }
   * Default is None.
 * **DirectoryPartitionName**: The name of the directory partition to use when the ReplicationScope is Custom.
 This value is ignored for all other replication scopes.
-* **ComputerName**: The name of the DNS server to configure.
-By default the resource configures a zone on the current computer.
-* **Credential**: Credentials to use when managing configuration on a remote system.

 ### xDnsServerZoneAging